Heads Up! Durham

 Durham Region P.A.R.T.Y.
 (Prevent Alcohol and Risk-Related Trauma in Youth) Program - 2025

 Our 2025 P.A.R.T.Y.
-Program has expanded to include community organizations such as Okanagan Hockey Ontario and the DRPS Youth in Policing Initiative.
+Program expanded to include community groups such as Okanagan Hockey Ontario and the DRPS Youth in Policing Initiative, providing additional personal development opportunities.

 Picture